Make in India

 - India needs to look back at its history and learn to promote manufacturing at home

-May 23, 2018-The first meeting of the leaders of the Non-Aligned Movement (NAM) in Belgrade, Yugoslavia in 1961 was a landmark global gathering.
+The first meeting of the leaders of the Non-Aligned Movement (NAM) in Belgrade, Yugoslavia in 1961 was a landmark global gathering.
 This event guided and determined the foreign policy discourse and directions of international relations of a majority of the developing countries for at least the next four decades.
 While delineating the now much vilified concept of non-alignment, Pandit Jawaharlal Nehru had stated, “We call ourselves the conference of non-aligned countries.
 Now the word non-aligned may be differently interpreted but basically it was used and coined, almost with the meaning: non-aligned with the great power blocks of the world.
 Non-aligned has a negative meaning but if you give it a positive connotation it means nations which object to this lining up for war purposes, military blocs, military alliances and the like.
 Therefore, we keep away from this and we want to throw our weight, such as it is, in favour of peace.”

 It was to a large extent the NAM that highlighted the critical wedge between the developed countries in the North and developing countries in the South.
 Developed countries were the Centre as they played dominant, active roles in world trade.
 International movement of capital occurred from them and global technology development and flow was fully controlled by them.
 On the other hand, developing countries in the periphery that had just come out of the yolk of colonialism played a passive role in world trade and remained import dependent and borrowers of capital and technology.